EricKMY/posd2020f_TA/README.md

 template <class Filter>
 std::deque<Shape*> filterShape(Shape *shape, Filter filter) {
     // access the shape with iterator pattern.
+    // DO NOT use Type Checking or Dynamic Type that would violate OCP to implement the function.
-    // Return the shapes under the input shape tree sturctur that match the given filter.
+    // return the shapes under the input shape tree sturctur that match the given filter.
-    // Should throw std::string "Only compound shape can filter shape!" when the input shape is not iterable.
+    // throw std::string "Only compound shape can filter shape!" when the input shape is not iterable.
 }

 class AreaFilter {